Digital Parenting

 Why This Guide Exists

 The App Store has over 500,000 apps categorised as "Education" — and most of them are rubbish.
-Flashy animations and addictive reward systems do not equal learning.
-Parents need a curated, honest guide to apps that actually help preschoolers learn, without the manipulative design tricks that keep children glued to screens.
+Flashy animations and addictive reward mechanics don't equal learning.
+After going through way too many myself, I put this guide together for parents who want apps that actually teach something, without the manipulative design tricks.

 Our Selection Criteria